19hours/sg-statutes/Acts/Bankruptcy Act.md

 (8) Any person untruthfully stating himself to be a creditor under subsection (7) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months or to both.

+(9) Where a trustee in bankruptcy is appointed under section 33 to administer a bankrupt’s estate, the trustee must, not later than one month after receiving the statement of affairs or, where the bankrupt has been directed to submit any supplementary information under subsection (4)(c), not later than one month after receiving such supplementary information —

+(a) notify the Official Assignee of the administration date for the bankruptcy; and

+(b) submit a copy of the statement of affairs and supplementary information (if any) to the Official Assignee.

+[Act 21 of 2015 wef 01/08/2016]

 ### Bankrupt to submit accounts

-82\.—(1) A bankrupt who has not obtained his discharge shall, unless otherwise directed by the Official Assignee —
+82\.—(1) A bankrupt who has not obtained a discharge must, when directed by the Official Assignee, submit to the Official Assignee an account of —

-(a) submit to the Official Assignee once in every 6 months an account of all moneys and property which have come to his hands for his own use during the preceding 6 months or such other period as the Official Assignee may specify; or
+(a) all moneys and property which have come to the bankrupt’s hands for the bankrupt’s own use during such period as the Official Assignee may specify; and

-(b) pay and make over to the Official Assignee so much of such moneys and property as have not been expended in the necessary expenses of maintenance of himself and his family.
+(b) the moneys and property which have been expended in the expenses necessary for the maintenance of the bankrupt and the bankrupt’s family during the same period.

+[Act 21 of 2015 wef 01/08/2016]

-(2) A bankrupt who fails to comply with subsection (1)(a) or (b) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both and, in the case of a continuing offence, to a further fine not exceeding $200 for every day during which the offence continues after conviction.
+(2) A bankrupt who fails to comply with subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both and, in the case of a continuing offence, to a further fine not exceeding $200 for every day during which the offence continues after conviction.

+[Act 21 of 2015 wef 01/08/2016]

+### Powers of Official Assignee to examine persons, etc.

+82A\.—(1) The Official Assignee or any officer authorised by the Official Assignee may at any time, before or after a bankrupt’s discharge, by notice in writing —

+(a) summon any person listed in subsection (2) to appear before the Official Assignee, on such date and at such time as may be specified in the notice, to be examined on oath in relation to the bankrupt’s affairs, dealings and property; and

+(b) require that person to produce and surrender any book, document or copy of a book or document in that person’s possession or control that relates to the bankrupt’s affairs, dealings and property, and without payment, inspect, keep, copy, photograph or take extracts from the book, document or copy.

+(2) The persons referred to in subsection (1) are —

+(a) the bankrupt;

+(b) the bankrupt’s spouse;

+(c) a person known or suspected by the Official Assignee to possess any of the bankrupt’s property or any document relating to the bankrupt’s affairs, dealings and property;

+(d) a person believed by the Official Assignee to owe the bankrupt money;

+(e) a person believed by the Official Assignee to be able to give information regarding —

+(i) the bankrupt; or

+(ii) the bankrupt’s affairs, dealings and property; and

+(f) a trustee of a trust of which the bankrupt is a settlor or is or has been a trustee.

+(3) The Official Assignee may apply to the court for a warrant to be issued for the arrest of a person summoned under subsection (1)(a), where —

+(a) the person without reasonable excuse fails to appear for the examination on the date and at the time specified in the notice; or

+(b) there are reasonable grounds for believing that the person has absconded, or is about to abscond, with a view to avoiding compliance with this section.

+(4) The court may authorise any person arrested under subsection (3) to be kept in custody until that person is brought before the court or until such other time as the court may order.

+(5) Where a person has been arrested under subsection (3), the court may order the person’s release, either with or without security to the satisfaction of the court that the person will abide by such conditions as the court may think fit to impose.

+(6) Any person who, without reasonable excuse, does any of the following shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,500 or to imprisonment for a term not exceeding one month or to both:

+(a) fails to appear before the Official Assignee as required by a notice under subsection (1)(a);

+(b) fails to answer any question relating to the bankrupt’s affairs, dealings or property that is posed to that person in an examination under subsection (1)(a);

+(c) fails to produce or surrender any book, document or copy of a book or document, in that person’s possession or control, as required by a notice under subsection (1)(b).

+[Act 21 of 2015 wef 01/08/2016]

 ### Examination of bankrupt and others

-83\.—(1) Where a bankruptcy order has been made, the court may, upon an application made by the Official Assignee or by a creditor who has tendered a proof, at any time before the discharge of the bankrupt —
+83\.—(1) Where a bankruptcy order has been made, the court may, upon an application made by the Official Assignee at any time (whether before or after the discharge of the bankrupt), or upon an application made by a creditor (who has tendered a proof) at any time before the discharge of the bankrupt —

 (a) summon the bankrupt to appear before it on an appointed day and examine him as to his affairs, dealings and property; and

-(b) summon to appear before it on the same or another appointed day and examine —

-(i) the bankrupt’s spouse or former spouse;

-(ii) any person known or believed to be indebted to the bankrupt or to have in his possession any property comprised in the bankrupt’s estate; and

-(iii) any other person,

-if it appears to the court that such person would be able to give information concerning the bankrupt or the bankrupt’s affairs, dealings or property.
+(b) summon any other person to appear before the court on the same or another appointed day and examine the person, if it appears to the court that the person would be able to give information concerning the bankrupt or the bankrupt’s affairs, dealings or property.

+[Act 21 of 2015 wef 01/08/2016]

+[Act 21 of 2015 wef 01/08/2016]

 (2) Every person summoned before the court under this section shall be examined on oath, whether orally or by interrogatories.